Semi-supervised Deep Multi-view Stereo

-\cite{wang2020flow} is a synthetic dataset rendered from GTA-V, an open-world game with large-scale city models.
+\textbf{GTA-SFM} (\emph{GTA}) {\cite{wang2020flow}} is a synthetic dataset rendered from GTA-V, an open-world game with large-scale city models.
 It contains 200 scenes for training and 19 scenes for testing.
 Various conditions like weather, daytime and indoor / outdoor are manually controlled to enlarge the diversity and usability of the dataset.
-We follows the original split\footnote{\url{https://github.com/HKUST-Aerial-Robotics/Flow-Motion-Depth/tree/master/extracted_dataset}} of train and test set used in \cite{wang2020flow}.
-As shown in Figure \ref{fig:viz_gta}, we provide a brief introduction about the GTA-SFM dataset.
-The original GTA-SFM dataset provide the intrinsic and extrinsic parameters, paired with corresponding image and depth map on that view.
-However, the organization of these data is conducted in their customized format, which can not be directly used to train MVS networks.
-To transfer the data format into the specific format that MVSNet supports, we run COLMAP \cite{schonberger2016pixelwise} first on all image sequences, and use the official script\footnote{\url{https://github.com/YoYo000/MVSNet/blob/master/mvsnet/colmap2mvsnet.py}} to create the multi-view pair separation.
-The multi-view pair separation assigns the reference view and source views in the same way as the original MVSNet.
-Following the format of camera files\footnote{\url{https://github.com/YoYo000/MVSNet#camera-files}} defined in MVSNet, we modify the camera parameters provided by GTA-SFM to support MVSNet.
-Note that the extrinsic parameters in GTA-SFM is the inverse form\footnote{\url{https://github.com/HKUST-Aerial-Robotics/Flow-Motion-Depth/issues/6}} of the ones defined in MVSNet.
+We follow the original split of train and test set used in {\cite{wang2020flow}}.
+The original GTA-SFM dataset provides the intrinsic and extrinsic parameters, paired with corresponding image and depth map on that view.
+The neighboring views of each view in all images are separated based on similarity among matching points following COLMAP {\cite{schonberger2016pixelwise}}.
+Following the format of camera files defined in MVSNet, we further modify the camera parameters provided by GTA-SFM to support MVSNet.
+Note that the extrinsic parameters in GTA-SFM is the inverse form of the ones defined in MVSNet.